sir-Xris/dsa-homework/README.md

 Uploaded with my benchmark test source codes.
 I just found that benchmark should be easier if I use STL \<forward\_list\>.

+## Huffman Tree and Huffman Encode

+No benchmark test...

+use a frequency array to construct Huffman tree.
+Only accept ASCII characters.